 What would you say to others considering a career in professional gardening?

-Working outdoors and being surrounded by nature is good for you – it provides many health and wellbeing benefits, both physical and mental.
-Taking care of green spaces is hugely rewarding especially at a time when there is a growing appreciation of the environmental responsibilities and issues of sustainability facing us all.
+Working outdoors and being surrounded by nature is good for you.
+It provides many health and wellbeing benefits, both physical and mental.
+Taking care of green spaces is hugely rewarding.
+This is especially true now when there is a growing appreciation of the environmental issues facing us all.
 I also believe that this work requires skills and knowledge that are in short supply, so the opportunities for employment and further career progression are very positive.

-How has your career move influenced your life outside of work?
+How has your career change influenced your life outside of work?

 Outside of my ‘day job’, I spend as much time as I can visiting gardens or being outdoors.
 My wife and I have recently taken up Family Membership of the National Trust so that we can help our young son to engage with his surroundings and to appreciate the natural world.

 The Garden Company invites staff every year to visit at least one RHS Show.
 As a result, I have been to RHS Chelsea three times and this year also to Hampton Court Flower Show.
 The quality of the gardens and plants on display has been inspiring and I always find something to talk to our clients about afterwards.

 We feel that Ben’s reflections really demonstrate how working in horticulture enables you to make a positive difference to peoples’ lives.
 It’s hard work and can bring some challenges (British weather being high on the list!), but it is ultimately a very rewarding experience.
 We love to see people enjoying being in the gardens that we have nurtured.
 What could be better than knowing that we have created beautiful havens where people can relax and unwind?

 If you have enjoyed reading about Ben’s role at The Garden Company, you might also enjoy this post: Being a garden and grounds maintenance professional – an interview with our Horticultural and Gardens Manager, Joanna Mege.